Chief Adam Klimczak

-- DUI: Taskforce Indiana impaired driver enforcement program.
+- DUI: Taskforce Indiana impaired driving enforcement program.

 Chief of Detectives Thomas

-- The La Porte Police Department has seven full-time detectives that are
+- The La Porte Police Department has six full-time detectives that are

-assigned open cases and are responsible for investigating them until a
+assigned to investigate open cases and are responsible for investigating them until a

 violations are turned over to the Detective Bureau for investigation.